 simple life, 40 solos by 4 dancers for 40 viewers

 simple life places two subjects in its center: a viewer and a dancer that meet one-on-one.
 The work is a repertoire of forty short dances, made and performed by four dancers.
-There is one dance per viewer, performed only this one time.
-Each dance was accompanied by a notebook, made simultaneously with its dance as a diary and a navigation map while showing references, diagrams, drawings, and descriptions of the working process.
-The work thematizes the exceptional porosity of dance, a vast landscape of an encounter between a viewer and a dancer, but also, the economy of dance as labor, a labor of art, as well as an object, situation, and an event of art itself.
+There is one dance per viewer, performed only once.
+Each dance is accompanied by a notebook, made simultaneously with its dance, as a diary and a navigation map, while noting references, diagrams, drawings, and descriptions of the working process.
+The work thematizes the exceptional porosity of dance, the vast space of encounter between a viewer and a dance, but also, the economy of dance as labor, a labor of art, as well as object, situation, and event of art itself.

-The work was created in a specific mode of choreographic practice.
-The forty solos were manufactured in three weeks, from July 6 to 27, in 2009.
-Consciously chosen short period intensified in daily creation practice, lasting from early morning until late in the evening.
-Dances were first conceptualized as drafts, developed into solos, which were then connected to the daily repertoires.
-The repertoires were structured into weekly series.
-Codes, ideologies, and discourses of a particular dance were the main axis of its choreographic structure.
-Such deliberate manufacturing flow produced a certain affirmative production pressure which eliminated various clichés and mystifications around a creation process.
-It affirmed the idea that creation is always a product, and sometimes a byproduct, of an organized, collective focus.
-Establishing an operating mode in which everyone is straining their creative, performative, and intellectual efforts to the maximum, the process itself became a performance, became performative.
-In its totality, this work leaves nothing behind but an event of dance, dance an sich, movement propelled only by structure.simple life was commissioned by Zagreb Dance Company and Dance and Theatre Festival in San Vincenti (Croatia) and was premiered on July 26, 2009, in San Vincenti.
+In this sense, the work was created in a specific mode of choreographic practice.
+The forty solos were manufactured in three weeks, from July 6 to 27, 2009.
+Consciously chosen, a short, intensified period of daily creative practice extended from early morning until late in the evening.
+The dances were initially conceptualized as drafts and then developed into solos, which were subsequently integrated into daily repertoires.
+These repertoires were further organized into weekly series.
+The codes, ideologies, and discourses specific to a particular dance formed the primary axis of its choreographic structure.
+Such deliberate work flow produced a certain affirmative pressure, which challenged various clichés and mystifications around processes of art.
+It affirmed the notion that artistic creation is always a product, and sometimes a byproduct, of organized and collective focus.
+By establishing a mode in which everybody strains their creative, performative, and intellectual efforts to the maximum, the process itself became a performance.
+In its totality, this work leaves nothing behind but an event of dance, dance an sich, movement propelled by the work of dance itself.simple life was commissioned by Zagreb Dance Company and Dance and Theatre Festival in San Vincenti and was premiered on July 26, 2009 in San Vincenti (Croatia).